rochesterxugroup/HAM_dataset/README.md

 ## JSON Format

-We use store a molecular graph structure and its mapping in JSON format.
+We store a molecular graph structure and its mapping in JSON format.
 Here is an example (some content is omited):

 ```
 {